collocations.org

 the large sums of money we handle in this store

-VERB + MONEY
+VERB + money

 have

-I haven''t got any money left.
+I don't have any money left.

 borrow, bring in, collect, earn, get, make, raise, receive